bmd007/reactiveland/blog/posts/mutual-like-match-making/README.md

 ## How to capture two people liking each other, only with events, in order to announce them matched?
 (Event-Driven match making)

 ### Story
-Alice, Bob and John are scrolling through a match making app, looking at people living close enough to them, liking and unliking them.
+Alice, Bob and John are scrolling through a match-making app.
+They are looking at people (candidates) living close enough, liking and unliking them.
 At some point, Alice likes Bob.
 Later Alice dislikes John.
 A few minutes later, Bob likes Alice too.